hannesdelbeke/maya-module-template/README.md

 ![](https://www.sidefx.com/media/uploads/products/engine/hengine_maya_load.jpg)
 This project includes a `helloWorld.py` plugin (a demo plugin from the Maya docs).
 Plugins should be placed in the `MyModule/plug-ins` folder
+- note that `initializePlugin` & `uninitializePlugin` methods don't follow the PEP8 name convention.
+Do not change this.

 ### scripts
 Your Python modules should go under `myModule/scripts`.